May 15, 2020//Tony Howlett

 Without easy, centralized access to all the historical information on a connection (user, applications accessed, the reason for access, etc.), it is impossible to prove who or what created an issue, should a breach or mistake occur due to a vendor.

-If your third-party vendors use a VPN to access your network, you may believe that your company data and network are safe; after all, the “P” in VPN does stand for “private”.
+If your third-party vendors and VPN users have access to your network, you may believe that your company data and network are safe; after all, the “P” in VPN does stand for “private”.

 Hackers often use VPNs to gain access to networks.
-If your business has many third-party vendors, and each vendor has full access to your network, a hacker now has multiple potential paths to break into and exploit your network.
+If your business has many third-party vendors, and each vendor has full access to your network, a hacker now has multiple potential routes to break into and exploit your network using VPN traffic.

 Let’s face the facts: One of the easiest ways a hacker enters a network is through a third-party connection – and 59% of companies reported that they have experienced a data breach caused by one of their third parties or vendors.

-Given all of the above, do you really want to expose your company to these kinds of risks?
+Given all of the above, do you really want to expose your company to these kinds of risks and common problems?
 Not just risks to your data, but to your company’s reputation, too, should a data breach occur?
 The answer is clearly no – especially since a better, smarter alternative exists: SecureLink.